- Price:$9495 per person // 6 Days Fishing

 Temperatures remain warm year round in the eighties and nineties, even at night.
 The heat is never unbearable and a nice tropical breeze usually keeps things pleasant.
 Like all tropical destinations, rainstorms and breezy conditions can pop up at anytime, however consistent bad conditions are usually most prevalent during the summer months when the fishing operation is closed.

-Although fishing is the predominant activity at the Alphonse Island Resort, the diving program is back up and running, and there are a myriad of slow paced alternate activities for non-angling guests to choose from.
+Although fishing is the predominant activity at the Alphonse Island Resort, the diving program is back up and running for the past few seasons, and there are a myriad of alternate activities for non-angling guests to choose from.
 Gorgeous beaches perimeter the island and a huge and beautiful freshwater swimming pool sits in the heart of the resort complex.

 The resort has a lighted tennis court as well as several saltwater kayaks & paddleboats for those interested in a little exercise.
 There is an English style billiards table and a very spacious and equipped conference room/facility for business meetings.
 The island itself is completely uninhabited excluding the resort with several miles of well-manicured trails through the tropical jungle that are great for a jog or bike ride.
 On the opposite side of the island there are some remote beaches that are great for a private stroll or a little snorkeling.